Bad Reichenhall shooting

 On 1 November 1999, a mass shooting took place in Bad Reichenhall, Bavaria, Germany.
-16-year-old Martin Peyerl killed four people and wounded seven others in his home and outside two windows before committing suicide.
+The 16-year-old perpetrator Martin Peyerl killed four people and wounded seven others in his home and outside two windows before committing suicide.

 Shooting

 Preparation & sister's murder

 On 1 November 1999, Peyerl's parents left the house to visit the grave of one of Peyerl's grandparents in Piding, something they typically did on All Saints' Day.
 Martin did not go with them.
 In the absence of his parents, Martin Peyerl broke into his father's gun cabinet where he stole four firearms: a scoped Ruger Mini-14, a double-barrelled shotgun, a Colt Python and a Winchester M1866.
 Peyerl first shot his 18-year-old sister Daniela, who had just arrived home from her job as a child care worker at the hospital, twice in the head, once in the chest and once in the arm.
 Police later found evidence of a struggle that occurred between the two shortly before Peyerl shot her.
 He then barricaded himself in his parents’ bedroom.